A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Lemmas and Proofs in Section 4

 Consider the following scenarios: 1.
-If $b< b_1$, $l(b)> 0$, $\Delta\leq 0$, $q$ should be increased and $b$ should be decreased.
-As $b$ becomes smaller, it still satisfy $b<b_1$, so we will keep increasing $q$ and decrease $b$.
-Since $b$ remains greater than $0$, which is ensured by the mean-preserving constraint \eqref{eq:con1}, $q$ will be increased to $q_{a-k-m}$.
-So we obtain $\vecq''$ and the objective function value decreases.
+If $b < b_1$: Then $l(b) > 0$ and $\Delta \leq 0$, indicating we should increase $q$ and decrease $b$.
+As $b$ decreases, it maintains $b < b_1$, so we continue increasing $q$ and decreasing $b$.
+Since $b$ remains positive (by constraint \eqref{eq:con1}), $q$ increases to $q_{a-k-m}$, yielding $\vecq''$ with decreased objective value.

-2. Similarly, if $b>b_1$, $q_{a-m+1},\dots, q_a$ should be decreased and $b$ should be increased until they become be the same.
-In this case, we obtain $\vecq'$.